Amazon Inventory Management in 4 Easy Steps

 For many sellers, the zero-stock inventory hazards discussed above are directly linked to Amazon’s payout policies.

 Amazon operates on a 14-day payout, so sellers get paid just twice per month.
-From a cash flow perspective, this drastically hampers a growing business’s ability to maintain Amazon inventory and manage it cost-effectively.
+From a cash flow perspective, this drastically hampers a growing business’s ability to maintain and cost-effectively manage Amazon inventory.

 Without control over daily cash flow, Amazon sellers may struggle to: